-I run workshops that are less about making “perfect” art and more about actually enjoying the process .
+I run workshops that are less about making “perfect” art and more about actually enjoying the process.

 My work has always been about society, thoughts, scribbles, overthinking, and writing things you probably shouldn’t say out loud and the workshops follow the same idea.
+A big part of that is using art as a form of what I like to call, self art therapy, a way to process thoughts, explore mental health, and get things out of your head and onto the page without judgement.

 Expect drawing, words, experimentation, and the occasional moment where you accidentally make something you’re really proud of.
+Along the way, we tap into creativity as a tool for reflection, release, and making sense of things that don’t always have neat answers.

 There’s no pressure to be “good”.
 In fact, that usually gets in the way.